The lifted functional approach to mean field games with common noise: Mean field game with common noise and partial information

-We may now articulate the mean field game system with common noise and partial information: \\ Given any probability measure $\lambda \in \calP_2(\RR^d)$, find an $\FF^{\bW^0,\bZ}$-adapted quintuple
+We may now articulate the \emph{mean field game system with common noise and partial information}. \\ Given any probability measure $\lambda \in \calP_2(\RR^d)$, find an $\FF^{\bW^0,\bZ}$-adapted quintuple

-of random fields on $[0,T] \times \RR^d$ satisfying the following system, consisting of a stochastic HJB equation coupled with a forward Kushner equation:
+for $t\in [0,T]$, satisfying the following system, consisting of a stochastic HJB equation coupled with a forward Kushner equation:

-The relatively explicit fixed point condition ``$\mu_t(dx) = \EE^{\bmu, \boldsymbol{\eta},\partial_x u} [ \eta_t(dx)| \calF_t^{\bW^0}]$'' can be seen as a consequence of the so-called \emph{Kallianpur-Streibel formula}, which realizes $\eta_t$ as the conditional law of the state given $\calF_t^{\bW^0, \bZ}$.
-It is considered part of the implicit consistency condition required of the system \eqref{general}.
-Indeed, compared with the concrete control formulation of Problem 4 in Section \ref{problemformulations}, we are trading the implicit condition required of the partial information constraint on the controls for the fixed point condition required of the solution loop of the system \eqref{general}, just as Bensoussan-Yam \cite{benyam}.
+where for the fixed point condition ``$\mu_t(dx) = \tilde{\EE}^{\bmu,\bp} [ \eta_t(dx)| \calF_t^{\bW^0}]$'', we let $\bp = (\partial_x u_t)_{\T}$.
+This equation can be justified by the so-called \emph{Kallianpur-Streibel formula}, which realizes $\eta_t$ as the conditional law of the state given $\mathcal{F}_t^{\bW^0,\bZ}$.
+Alternatively, conditioning on $\bW^0$ reduces the Kushner equation to the McKean–Vlasov equation for the law of the state process $\bX_t^{\bmu, \bp}$.
+Hence, this fixed point condition can be seen as a consequence of the implicit consistency required of the forward-backward solution loop in (\ref{general}).
+To summarize, compared with the concrete control formulation of Problem 4 in Section \ref{problemformulations}, we are trading the implicit condition required of the partial information constraint on the controls for the fixed point condition required of the solution loop of the system (\ref{general}), just as in Bensoussan-Yam \cite{benyam}.